Pensacola Christian College is alive with activities that supplement a student’s education and provide a break from classroom routine.

 Academic Advising: The Academic Advising Office is available to help students develop effective study habits, test-taking strategies, time-management skills, and other skills that contribute to general academic success.
 In addition, this office connects students with tutors in a variety of subjects.

-Health Services: PCC’s Graf Clinic, staffed by medical professionals, provides health care for illness and injury during clinic hours.
+Health Services: PCC’s Graf Clinic, staffed by medical professionals with Baptist Medical Group of Pensacola, provides students with health care during regular clinic hours for minor illnesses and injuries.
+Fees incurred for on-campus labs, diagnostic testing, and pharmaceuticals will be applied to the student’s account at the time of service.
 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three area hospitals.